Background blur

 Episode Summary

-• The five elements (ether, air, fire, water, earth) manifest in each individual as a microcosm of the universe.
+• The five elements (ether, air, fire, water, earth) are the foundational building blocks of both the universe and the individual.

-• Self-healing in Ayurveda emphasizes awareness, understanding your constitution, and making conscious choices to support well-being.
+• Self-healing in Ayurveda means actively understanding your body, recognizing imbalances, and making informed choices to maintain well-being, with Ayurveda serving as a guide.

 📝In-Depth Guide